ariannedee/intro-to-python-2ed/README.md

 **Note:** There are video instructions in Lesson 1.2

-The video uses PyCharm Community.
+The video uses PyCharm Community, which is an old edition of PyCharm.

+You can now download PyCharm Unified, which provides a free trial of the Pro features and is free to use afterwards.
+The course doesn't rely on any paid Pro features.

-You are free to download and use an alternate IDE, like VS Code, Spyder, etc.
+You are welcome to use another IDE, like VS Code, Spyder, IDLE, etc.
-You can also use IDLE, the code editor that comes with Python.

 #### PyCharm
 Go to https://www.jetbrains.com/pycharm/download/.

-**Note**: you will have to scroll down past the Professional edition to get to the free Community Edition download link.

-You can also use the Professional Edition if you will be using Python for work.
-It has better support for working with Jupyter notebooks, creating web apps, working with databases and containers, and more.
-There is a 30-day free trial.
+**Note**: While the course uses the old Community Edition, you should download the Unified product.

 Install, open, and use the default settings.